TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/src/mem_stage/README.md

 # Memory Stage Module

 This folder contains the implementation of the **Memory (MEM) stage** for the RV32IM 5-stage pipelined processor.
 The MEM stage handles **memory read/write operations** and passes the ALU result forward to the next stage.
+This module is connected to the AXI4-lite as a Master and handles sending/recieving data.

 ## 📂 Folder Structure

 * **mem_stage.v**
   RTL Verilog file implementing the MEM stage.

-* **data_mem.v**
-  Synchronous data memory module with support for byte, halfword, and word accesses.

 * **README.md**
   This documentation file.